jamesmurdza/sandbox/README.md

 <summary>Instructions</summary>
 The steps above do not include steps to setup [Dokku](https://github.com/dokku/dokku), which is required for deployments.

-**Note:** This is completely optional to set up if you just want to run GitWit Sandbox.
+**Note:** This is completely optional to set up if you just want to run GitWit.

 Setting up deployments first requires a separate domain (such as gitwit.app, which we use).